 Lisbon Metro Tickets

-If you choose to buy regular tickets for metro, you have to reach either ticket offices or ticket machines.
+If you choose to buy regular tickets for the metro, you have to reach either ticket offices or ticket machines.
 The ticket offices are always busy at the popular metro stations, such as the one at the airport and Rossio Square; whereas they can be closed early at the quieter metro stations.
-However, the ticket machines are user-friendly, logical and provide instructions in multiple languages, including English, French, Spanish and Portuguese.
+However, the ticket machines are user-friendly, logical, and provide instructions in multiple languages, including English, French, Spanish, and Portuguese.

-Alternatively, you can buy a Lisboa Card online, for a duration of 24 hours up to 72.
+Alternatively, you can buy a Lisboa Card online, for 24 hours up to 72.
 If you’re planning to travel around a lot and visit a couple of museums & shops as well, this option can be both economic and practical.
-It doesn’t require refills and you can use it succesively until its expiration.
+It doesn’t require refills and you can use it successively until its expiration.